 Located in the heart of the city, Fort Snelling State Park has the most natural-surface hiking trails in Ramsey County.
 There are 18 miles of gravel hiking trails, with another 3 miles on Pike Island.
 Much of the hiking is along the Minnesota River.
 Here’s the Fort Snelling summer map.

 6 miles of trails are open for multi-use, including winter hiking.
 Please, no hiking on the groomed ski trails on Pike Island.
 Here’s the Fort Snelling winter map.

 Hidden Falls Regional Park (Saint Paul)

 Another of Saint Paul’s regional parks along the Mississippi River.
-Hidden Falls has almost 7 miles of wooded paved trails, much of it along the big River.
+Hidden Falls has almost 7 miles of wooded paved hiking trails, much of it along the big River.
 A short dirt trail criss-crosses Hidden Falls Creek a couple of times, too.
 Here’s the Hidden Falls map.

 Indian Mounds Regional Park (Saint Paul)

 Indian Mounds was set aside to respect Native Americans’ sacred burial grounds.
-There are a couple trails in the Park, including the mile-long Indian Mounds Tree Trek.
+There are a couple hiking trails in the Park, including the mile-long Indian Mounds Tree Trek.
 Please respect the Mounds by not climbing up on them!
 Here’s the map.

 Long Lake Regional Park (New Brighton)

 These trails are plowed for winter hiking during the snow season.
 Here’s Long Lake’s winter map.